 Don’t mistake fatigue for tiredness.
 If you’re tired, a good night’s rest can help to fix that, but fatigue is another whole issue.
 Yes, if you’re fatigued, you may feel tired, but it is a weak and worn-out tired.
 Cancer-related fatigue zaps you of your energy and leaves you feeling heavy and slow.
 Just getting up and doing the smallest chore feels like an obstacle.
 If you’re feeling fatigued and weak, it’s a good idea to speak to your healthcare professional to determine the cause and whether it could be related to colon cancer or another serious condition.
 Being fatigued is not normal.

 Colon Cancer Risk Factors to Avoid

-Noticing these symptoms early is the best way to catch colon cancer and treat it successfully.
+Keeping an eye out for those 5 signs of colon cancer is the best way to catch and treat it successfully.
 When caught early, the 5-year survival rate is about 90 percent.
 Along with keeping an eye out for these colon cancer symptoms, eliminating potential risk factors is vital.

 Of course, there are risk factors you can’t control, such as your age and family history, but there are several you do have control over, including: